CodeURJC-DAW-2018-19/santatecla-definiciones-1/README.md

 https://localhost:8443
 Note that a Mysql database is needed, so you may have to edit the *application.properties* file on the *src/main/resources* directory properly.

+### Developing (Angular frontend)

+To run a development server with the Angular frontend, all you need to do is run the following command on your terminal (in the /frontend directory)
+> npm start
+This will run a server with the frontend on development mode.
+This makes it so the backend server to ask for the information has to be running in https://localhost:8443 (default URL of backend)

+Note that, when first running it, you have to install the node.js dependencies
+> npm install

 ### Building the application image with Docker

 For this you will need to have Docker installed.
 More info at: https://docs.docker.com/install/ The easiest way to build the application is using the *create_image.ps1* Powershell script in the *docker* directory.
-This will run a docker container with maven which will generate the .jar file and build a docker image with the application.
+This will run a docker container with maven which will generate the .jar file, compile the Angular frontend in production mode and build a docker image with the application.
 If you have Maven installed you can also do:
 > mvn package
+or:
+> mvn clean install
 This will generate the .jar in the *target* directory.
 Note that a mysql database will be needed.